slavaim/MacOSX-VFS-redirector/README.md

 The filter's core is https://github.com/slavaim/MacOSX-VFS-redirector/blob/master/VFSFilter0/VFSFilter0/VFSHooks.cpp .
 It contains VFS hooks to intercept file creation and open, redirect IO and call a user client.

 The filter was tested on Mac OS X Yosemite (10.10) and Mac OS X El Capitan (10.11).
-A Sierra(10.12) support was added with https://github.com/slavaim/MacOSX-VFS-redirector/commit/48b7868d64b76b5da72bfce890180a0da323f028 commit.
+A Sierra (10.12) support was added with https://github.com/slavaim/MacOSX-VFS-redirector/commit/48b7868d64b76b5da72bfce890180a0da323f028 commit.
 The vnode structure definition has changed in Sierra.
 A preprocessor condition in VersionDependent.cpp
 ```
-#if defined(MAC_OS_X_VERSION_10_11) && MAC_OS_X_VERSION_MIN_REQUIRED <= MAC_OS_X_VERSION_10_11
+#if !defined(MAC_OS_X_VERSION_10_11) || MAC_OS_X_VERSION_MIN_REQUIRED <= MAC_OS_X_VERSION_10_11
 ```
 is used to choose the target OS version during compilation.
+If the condition is evaluated as true a kext will support Yosemite (10.10) and Mac OS X El Capitan (10.11), else a kext for Sierra (10.12) is being built.

 ##Filter loading